thegenemyers/FASTK/README.md

 (possible truncated with the -t option).
 [1-code](https://www.github.com/thegenemyers/ONEcode)
 is a powerful self-describing, simple to use, data system with built in compression.
-The 1-code version of a k-mer table is typically xxx% smaller than FastK's ktab's.
+The 1-code version of a k-mer table is typically 15% smaller than FastK's ktab's.

 The first line of a .kmr file is a K line that gives the k-mer length, prefix length, and minimum k-mer count (of any k-mer in the table), respectively.